 Conversations about a New Reality

-We are scheduling a series of participatory conversations designed to help people learn about the potential of a new reality.
+We have begun holding a series of participatory conversations designed to help people learn about the potential of a new reality.

 In doing so, we hope to avoid the kinds of conversations that characterize today’s politics — because they are usually angry, rude and accusatory — and almost always interpret issues in terms of how they will influence future election outcomes.

-We will demonstrate that large groups of ordinary people with diverse opinions can have meaningful and productive conversations because we will:
+We are demonstrating that large groups of ordinary people with diverse opinions can have meaningful and productive conversations because we:

 - Refuse to demonize those who disagree with us, but instead try to understand each other’s perspective.